9 Best Essential Travel Items For Families

 Living out of a backpack as a family isn’t as easy as you might think!
 We’re pretty good about mostly bringing along essential travel items in our bags.

-But every once in awhile, something not entirely useful slips in to our bags: a journal that I haven’t opened in the four months that we’ve been traveling, a fancy dress for my daughter, or a suit vest and tie for my son.
+But every once in awhile, something not entirely useful slips in to our bags: a journal that I haven’t opened in the four months we’ve been traveling, a fancy dress for my daughter, or a suit vest and tie for my son.
 It’s inevitable when you’re traveling as a family!

 This post was updated on April 30, 2020.